Managing grief with financial preparedness and open communication

 Meet yourself where you are

 Remember that it’s perfectly okay to allow yourself to feel all the emotions you’re experiencing after a major loss.
-Seeking help from a financial professional can help you manage the anxiety that comes with the financial aspects of losing a loved one.
+Seeking help from a financial advisor can help you manage the anxiety that comes with the financial aspects of losing a loved one.